Ultramarine-Linux/shades/README.md

 We categorize Shades on how reliable they will be.
 Regardless of the level, all Shades are reviewed by the Fyra team for major bugs and security issues.

-### Higher Level
+### Choice
-Shades in the Higher level must have two ore more maintainers, and the interface must have a relatively certain future.
+Shades in the Choice category must have two ore more maintainers, and the interface must have a relatively certain future.

-## Lower Level
+### Sandbox
-All other Shades are in the lower level.
+All other Shades are in the Sandbox until they reach two or more maintainers.

 ## Editions V.S.
 Shades